A Woofer In Tweeter’s Clothing

 The powerful thumping rhythm and bass re-assert the authoritative nature of the music as Russell wails the refrain in his best falsetto.
 “I am sure we will appreciate our new found leisure time,” chorus the obedient servants.

+Turn up the wacky-ometer.
 Starts with a waltz, then a dramatic change of pace as a drum roll begets a guitar explosion and all hell breaks loose.
-The chorus chants out the letters of the title and then a sweet music box type keyboard and accordion like backing herald in another shift in tone.
+The chorus chants out the letters of the title and then a sweet music box type keyboard and accordion backing herald in another shift in tone.
+You can tell all the band members had a hand in this as each instrument is afforded equal showboating.
+Great fun, nonsense lyrics, but I like how his voice changes: “It cracks like Arctic ice-flows then it croaks like old-folks homes.”

 Solid chuggy tune with lovely crisp guitars.
 The whistling adds atmosphere in a ‘soldiers marching off to war’ like way.
 An awkward tale of the perils of bringing home a girlfriend from Germany, if your folks have never forgiven the Germans.